starsheriff/train-os/10-interrupts/README.md

 3. I don't think we need a _local descriptor table_ `LDT`.
 We use exclusively the `GDT`.
 4. To _handle_ the interrupts correctly we have to consider how and when the cpu pushes to the stack.
 It looks like there are important differences between protected and long mode.
-These, we will handle in the next section.
+This however, will be dealt with in the next section.

 * filter required from optional things